Alluxio/alluxio/docs/en/Logging-Conventions.md

 `conf` folder.

-By default, Alluxio logs to files in the `logs` directory which can be modified by setting the `alluxio.logs.dir` configuration value.
+By default, Alluxio logs to files in the `logs` directory which can be modified by setting the `alluxio.logs.dir` system property.
 Each Alluxio process (Master, Worker, Clients, FUSE, Proxy) logs to a different file.

 ### Remote Logging